 You certainly don’t need us to tell you that paying nothing is preferable to paying $108.
-However, the difference between these companies is even bigger than what a simple pricing model can indicate.
-As you’ll see in the next section, your $0 investment with IncFile actually returns significantly more value than the $108 you’d spend with CorpNet.
+However, the difference between these companies goes beyond what a simple pricing model can indicate.
+As you’ll see in the next section, your $0 investment with IncFile actually returns more value than the $108 you’d spend with CorpNet.

 One of the biggest differences between the LLC services offered by these companies is the features you receive with your formation.
 With IncFile, you get a full year of registered agent service in their base package.
-For their part, CorpNet only provides a 60-day trial of registered agent service in their cheapest LLC formation package.
+For their part, CorpNet provides a 60-day trial of registered agent service in their cheapest LLC formation package.

 Every LLC needs to designate a registered agent to operate in compliance with the law, and 12 months of registered agent service at no cost is a great way to go about it.
 If you wanted your CorpNet package to match the features included in IncFile’s free package, you would need to add roughly $124 for the additional ten months of registered agent service IncFile gives you for free.

-The ownership group behind CorpNet has been providing business solutions since 1997, and they’ve served more than 500,000 business clients.
-IncFile’s experience level is nearly identical, as they’ve also helped form 500,000+ businesses since they opened in 2004.
+The ownership group behind CorpNet has been providing business solutions since 1997, and they’ve served more than 100,000 business clients.
+IncFile’s experience level is higher, as they’ve helped form 500,000+ businesses since they opened in 2004.